petar-m/EventBrokerSlim/README.md

 ```
 There can be multiple handlers for the same event.

 The `AddKeyed*` naming may be confusing since no key is provided.
 This comes from the need to create a scope and resolve the handler from this scope.
 Since there can be multiple implementations of the same interface, `GetService` or `GetServices` will get either the last one registered or all of them.
-This is solved by internally generating a key for each registration.
+This is solved by internally generating a key and registering each handler as keyed service.
 Then exactly one keyed service (event handler) is resolved per scope.

 Event handlers can be configured separately by providing a configuration action but still have to be passed to `AddEventBroker` method.
 *Example:*